arkadiuss/nlp/1_regex/README.md

 ![Types of removals](./img/phrase_counter/by_unit_removals.png)
 ![Types of changes](./img/phrase_counter/by_unit_changes.png)

-As a "unit" on the next two graphs we treat: ustęp, paragraf, artykuł, punkt.
+As a "unit" on the next two graphs we treat: ustęp, paragraf, artykuł, punkt, litera.

 Amendments of units total: